richarah/alproot/README.md

 # infernal-env

-A chroot+fakeroot env that may be brought up from nothing but wget, an Internet connection and a select few POSIX utilities.
+A chroot+fakeroot env that may be brought up from nothing but wget, tar and a select few POSIX utilities.
-For use with infernal-docker, but may also be repurposed for other tasks.
+Designed for use with infernal-docker, albeit easily repurposed for other tasks.

 #### Please note